Factor-guided estimation of large covariance matrix function with conditional functional sparsity: Methodology

 It is noteworthy that, with $\bSigma_y$ satisfying decompositions~\eqref{eq.decom} and \eqref{eq.decom_2} under FFMs~\eqref{eq.model_1} and \eqref{eq.model_2}, respectively, both DIGIT and FPOET methods embrace the fundamental concept of a ``low-rank plus sparse" representation generalized to the functional setting.
 Consequently, the common estimation steps involve applying PCA or MFPCA to estimate the factor loadings, and applying AFT to estimate sparse $\bSigma_{\varepsilon}$.
 Essentially, these two methods are closely related, allowing the proposed estimators to exhibit empirical robustness even in cases of model misspecification (See details in Section~\ref{sec.sim}).
-See also Section E.2 of the Supplementary Material for a discussion about the relationship between two FFMs.
-We next present an equivalent representation of FPOET estimator (\ref{eq.estimator_2}) from a least squares perspective.
+See also Section~\ref{subsec.relationship} of the supplementary material for a discussion about the relationship between two FFMs.

+We next present an equivalent representation of FPOET estimator \eqref{eq.estimator_2} from a least squares perspective.
 We consider solving a constraint least squares minimization problem:

 subject to the normalization constraint corresponding to Assumption~\ref{ass.ind2}, i.e.,